 Note: CIL = lower bounds for CIs.
 CIH = higher bounds of CIs.
 IV = Independent variable; DV = Dependent variable.
 Effect sizes and confidence intervals were not reported in the target and are based on our calculations reconstructed from the target article’s reported statistics.
 1 The reported sample size in Experiment 6 was 276, though degrees of freedom reported in the results did not add up to 276 (pp. 406-407).

-Extension
+Extensions

 We used the designs of Studies 3 and 6, the two chosen studies, as a base for adding extensions, adopting the measures used in Studies 1, 2, 4, and 5 in Barasch et al. (2014) with adjustments, aiming for a unified comprehensive examination of many factors studied in the target article within a single design.

 Study 3